By entering the race each team member accepts the rules in full. Make sure you read and understand them.

 2.1 To be able to participate in ÖTILLÖ SWIMRUN WORLD SERIES you have to race in a team consisting of two persons that are at least 18 years old and able to swim.

-2.2 Each team member needs to have a valid Swimrun insurance.
+2.2 Each team member needs to have a valid insurance for competing in swimrun

 2.3 Your application is final.
-No entry fee will be reimbursed by the Race Organisation, with the ÖTILLÖ Swimrun Insurance you will get your entry fee back against a medical certificate.
+No entry fee will be reimbursed by the Race Organisation.

 2.4 It is allowed to change one team member of the same gender.